 “Remember that muddling does not mean pulverizing,” says WindsorEats' Franzoi.
 “This is not an area to let out aggression—save that for the shaking.
 When the smell of what you're muddling hits you, stop.”

-This muddler's ergonomic design will reduce hand-stress—perfect for a busy bartender who's muddling many drinks per night.
-The food-safe, durable material is designed to last for years of cocktail hours.
+This muddler's ergonomic design is comfortable—perfect for a busy bartender who's muddling many drinks per night.
+The durable material is designed to last for years of cocktail hours.
 Throw it in the dishwasher when you’re done for easy cleanup.

 Best Versatile: Winco Wooden Muddler Lacquered Walnut